What are Plural Communities (also called Dissociative Identity Disorder) – The Definition

 According to WebMD, Dissociative Identity Disorder “affects between 0.1% to 1% of the general population ……. with a further 7% of the population having undiagnosed DID”.

 Those who know or have worked with me are well aware that I squirm at the word “disorder” or ” diagnosis”.
 For me, everyone I work with are people ….. impacted by their experiences, yes, ….. but people nonetheless.
 Reducing unique identities to a “disorder” label is dehumanising.
-I have the absolute honour of walking alongside people, experiencing and living with DID, in their healing journeys.
+I have the absolute honour of walking alongside people, experiencing and living with being a plural community, in their healing journeys.
 I asked their thoughts on some things that they would like people to know about what it is like for them.
 For safety and confidentiality reasons their names are not listed.
 Also, please note that there is a potential trigger warning for some of this blog.

 “The community perception that we are dangerous and have parts that might harm them is really insulting.
 We have experienced this kind of harm from infancy, and we know how it feels to be hurt in terrible ways …. there is no way we would ever inflict that kind of harm on another human being!”